Mogi83/Mogi83.github.io/_posts/2024-09-07-Building-a-personal-lab-for-JavaScript.md

 **Example:**

 A banking website provides personalized pages based on user authentication.
-After logging in, the backend generates a custom page showing your account balance.
+After logging in, the backend generates a custom page for that user that shows their account balance.

+This is an example of a dynamic site that utilizes the **full stack**.
+The full stack is just a piece of software that inorperates both the front end and the back end in one code base, websites like these make up modern webpages.

 ## Tools of the Trade:

+The demo site I’m working on is a static site hence it's name.
+I don't intend to dive into the full stack for some time I want to get the front end down first.
+I will also have a class on the full stack in a few semesters.

-The demo site I’m working on is a static site.
-To reiterate from the Initial Commit post, Static sites are built with pre-made or custom assets without connecting to server-side scripts.
+As a refresher from the Initial Commit post, Static sites are built with pre-made or custom assets without connecting to server-side scripts.
 This means every user sees the same content.
 In contrast, dynamic sites use server-side scripts to generate pages tailored to each user's request.
 This has some advantages, namely a reduction in complexity for the developer.

 **Resources I Used:**

-For learning how to build a website, I relied heavily on [W3Schools](https://www.w3schools.com/html/default.asp) for HTML, [CSS](https://www.w3schools.com/css/default.asp), and [JavaScript](https://www.w3schools.com/js/default.asp).
+For learning how to build a website, I relied heavily on W3Schools for their documentation of [HTML](https://www.w3schools.com/html/default.asp), [CSS](https://www.w3schools.com/css/default.asp), and [JavaScript](https://www.w3schools.com/js/default.asp).
 They offer comprehensive, well-organized information that you can reference.
 I found W3Schools's stuff to be extremely useful as I haven't built a website from scratch since 2014!

 ## Building the Website from Scratch